Lubycon/2015-lubycon-php/README.md

 ## Allowed file extensions ##
-you can be allowed to upload files only that are written on list below to this repository.
+You can be allowed to upload files only that are written on list below to this repository.
 ###Web files
 * .html
 * .css